Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.15 jez.suppressTokenMoldRenaming added check to skip suppression if not GM and support for options argument with traceLvl

+22.07.15 Arcane Eye created using new jez-lib function jez.warpCrosshairs which gives distance from caster while summoning.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)